mattkirkland/designing-digital-products/notepad.md

 (his 50-tips are just great to throw at people) https://twitter.com/erikdkennedy/status/1328771593934290944

+## 20201229

 Ugh, so good: 'Why color theory is useless' https://learnui.design/blog/color-in-ui-design-a-practical-framework.html

 7 rules for designing UI:
 https://learnui.design/blog/7-rules-for-creating-gorgeous-ui-part-1.html#rule-1-light-comes-from-the-sky

 https://learnui.design/blog/7-rules-for-creating-gorgeous-ui-part-2.html

+And look at these nice icons: https://feathericons.com

+- maybe instead of having them work from their own bad wireframes, I could give them a clean 'decent' wireframe that they could then apply a color story to.
+To test out that stuff!

+- Like, for each stage of the 'Fearless Inventory' project, make my own version and they have to start from there for each phase.

+: user story set
+: hand sketch
+: wireframe
+: mockup set
+: prototype

 His UI course outline: